On the jump of the cover time in random geometric graphs: Upper bound right above the threshold for connectivity for d=2

-In order to show this bound on the effective resistance, it suffices to show that for every vertex $x$ we find $y$ belonging to the giant of the auxiliary Bernoulli site process together with a set $\mathcal{P}_{x,y}$ of $\Omega(\log n)$ internal vertex-disjoint paths between $x$ and $y$ of constant length.
+In order to show the claimed bound on the effective resistance, it suffices to show that for every vertex $x$, we find $y \in \mathrm{Q_j} \in \mathcal{C}^{\text{site}}_{\mathrm{Q}}(n)$ together with a set $\mathcal{P}_{x,y}$ of $\Omega(\log n)$ internally vertex-disjoint paths between $x$ and $y$ of constant length (in terms of graph distance).
 Indeed, in this case one can split evenly the unit flow emanating from $x$ between all these paths, such that the flow on each such edge of each path is $O(1/\log n)$, and the resistance, by Definition~\ref{def:effectiveresistance}, thus satisfies

 We will follow this plan in detail now.
-We first assume that $x$ is at distance at least $3C\sqrt{\log n}$ from all boundaries of $\Lambda_n$, where $C$ is a sufficiently large constant.
+We first assume that $x$ is at Euclidean distance at least $3C\sqrt{\log n}$ from all boundaries of $\Lambda_n$, where $C$ is a sufficiently large constant.

-Recall that by the proof of Theorem~\ref{thm:nonfixed_r_upper_bound_backbone}, for every $x \in G$ there exists $y \in G$ at distance $rL /\sqrt{5}=O(\log n)$, with $y$ belonging to a dense cube of the giant component of the auxiliary Bernoulli process (and therefore also $y \in L_1(G)$).
-We thus may find, an axis-parallel square $S$ of side length $3C \sqrt{\log n}$ containing both $x$ and $y$, such that both $x$ and $y$ are at distance at least say $C\sqrt{\log n}$ from the boundary of $S$, and such that the left bottom corner of $S$ is an integer coordinate.
-We now show that we cannot separate $x$ from $y$ by removing less than $\eps' \log n$ many vertices inside $S$ (and therefore we cannot separate $x$ and $y$ in $G$ either), for some $0 < \eps' < \eps$.
-Since this will hold a.a.s.\ for all $x,y$ simultaneously (with $S$ changing according to positions of $x,y$), we conclude that the graph is $\eps' \log n$-connected.
+Recall the definition of $L=c\log n/r^d$ for $c$ large enough from Section~\ref{sec:upper_bound_covTime_rgg_nonFixed_r}, and so in particular $L$ is a large constant here.
+Recall also that by the proof of Theorem~\ref{thm:nonfixed_r_upper_bound_backbone}, for every $x \in \cG_n$ there exists $y \in \cG_n$ at distance $rL /\sqrt{5}=O(\log n)$, with $y \in \mathrm{Q_j} \in \mathcal{C}^{\text{site}}_{\mathrm{Q}}(n)$.
+In particular, by construction of dense cubes inside this giant component, observe that $y \in L_1$.
+We thus may find, an axis-parallel square $S$ of side length $3C \sqrt{\log n}$ containing both $x$ and $y$, such that both $x$ and $y$ are at Euclidean distance at least say $C\sqrt{\log n}$ from the boundary of $S$, and such that the left bottom corner of $S$ is an integer coordinate.
+We now show that we cannot separate $x$ from $y$ by removing less than $\eps' \log n$ many vertices of $\cG_n$ inside $S$ (and therefore we cannot separate $x$ and $y$ in $\cG_n$ either), for some $0 < \eps' < \eps$.
+Since this will hold a.a.s.\ for all $x,y$ simultaneously (with $S$ changing according to the positions of $x,y$, and also for vertices $x \in \cG_n$ close to the boundary of $\Lambda_n$, as we show below), we conclude that the graph $\cG_n$ is $\eps' \log n$-connected.
 By Menger's theorem, for every pair of vertices there exist $\eps' \log n$ internally vertex-disjoint paths inside $S$ between any pair of vertices, and we will show then that they can be chosen of constant length.